AJ Cole (American football)

-Early life and high school
+Early life

 Cole grew up in College Park, Georgia and attended Woodward Academy, where he played football, basketball, and soccer.
 As a senior, Cole was named All-Metro Area by The Atlanta Journal-Constitution.

 College career

 Cole was a four year starter at punter for the NC State Wolfpack.
 He finished his collegiate career with 9,288 punting yards (third-highest in school history) and averaged 42.2 yards per punt.
 He was a finalist for the Wuerffel Trophy as a junior and a semifinalist for the award as a senior.
-In 2017 Cole was awarded Honorable Mention All-American honors by GPR Analytics.
+In 2017, Cole was awarded Honorable Mention All-American honors by GPR Analytics.